cboettig/ews-review/manuscript.md

 to develop system-specific approaches in all cases.

-Foundational research in early warning signals identified certain patterns such as which can accurately forecast a sudden transition in a wide variety of systems [@Scheffer2009].
+Foundational research in early warning signals identified certain patterns such as those which can accurately forecast a sudden transition in a wide variety of systems [@Scheffer2009].
 Most extensively researched is the phenomenon of critical slowing down (CSD), which is manifested as a pattern of increasing variance or autocorrelation of a system.
 Subsequent work has begun to identify a